 The Dancers are still dancing.
-Mayor Anderson, a Black Man, comes on - he's found a secret entrance into the room - the anus of a horse float-which the mayor's head pops through.
-He's captured, but warns Willy Beau that Willy Beau's father is also involved in the corruption and will be implicated, if exposed.
-Willy Beau agonizes over this
+Mayor Anderson, a Black Man, comes on - he's found a secret entrance into the room - the anus of a horse float.
+He's captured, -admits he is involved in a major corruption- but warns Willy Beau that Willy Beau's father is also involved and will be implicated if exposed.
+Willy Beau agonizes over this: